Contact us at: (309) 692-6650 or firstname.lastname@example.org for more info, fees, and scheduling.

 - Testicular Cancer Awareness (TSA): Grades 9 to 12.
 Incidence, risk factors, anatomy and physiology, signs and symptoms, testicular self-exam (technique).
 This program engages student interaction through Turning Technologies© response system.
 (45 minutes)

 - Healthy Classrooms Initiative (HCI): 5th grade.
 Using an online tool called the Personal Health Inventory (PHI), students respond to questions about: nutrition, exercise, substance abuse, tobacco, puberty, and social/emotional health.
 After Hult staff completes an analysis of the students’ assessments, three targeted interventions are provided to the students that focus on their two areas of greatest need.
 Following the interventions, the students complete the PHI again to assess knowledge gain and positive behavior change as a result of the program.
 (5 sessions, 60-90 minutes each)

 - Michelle: Girls only.
 Grades 4 to 5.
 Uniqueness of all individuals, female pubescent changes, female reproductive system, and feminine hygiene products.
 (90 minutes)

 - Matthew: Boys only.
 Grades 4 to 5.
-Uniqueness of all individuals, male pubescent changes, male reproductive system, and masculine hygiene products.
+Uniqueness of all individuals, male pubescent changes, male reproductive system, and hygiene products.
 (90 minutes)

 - Life Begins: Grades 5 to 8.
 Introduction to genetics, male and female reproductive systems, fertilization, conception, fetal growth and development, childbirth and abstinence.
 (90 minutes)